abhradeepghosh/NewsApp/README.md

 -   [x] To use latest android technologies and proper design/architecture.
 -   [x] To add animations.
 -   [x] To add a readme file.
--   [ ] To provide external documentation.
+-   [x] To provide external documentation ( GITHUB Wiki added - In progress)

 ## Architecture
 ---------------